 1800: According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", John Dietz is identified as a gunsmith on an 1800 tax roll of Somerset County.
 The 2001 book "Gunsmiths of Bedford, Fulton, Huntingdon & Somerset Counties" indicates the the 1800 tax roll was that of Brothersvalley Township.

 1800: A John Dietz is enumerated in the 1800 Brothersvalley Township federal census in the 25 to 46 age bracket.
 Also living in his household were a female in the age 16 to 25 age bracket, and 2 males under age 10.
-This is harmonious with the 1800 Reformed church records described below.
+This is harmonious with the 1797-1800 Reformed church records described above.
+This suggests that the 1800 gunsmith is the John Dietz who is listed in 1797-1800 Reformed church records.